KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## Autocomplete Context

-KeyboardKit has an observable ``AutocompleteContext`` that handles autocomplete state, such as ``AutocompleteContext/isAutocompleteEnabled``, ``AutocompleteContext/isAutocorrectEnabled``, which ``AutocompleteContext/suggestions`` to present, etc.
+KeyboardKit has an observable ``AutocompleteContext`` that provides observable autocomplete state, such as the ``AutocompleteContext/suggestions`` to present.
+The state properties are modified as the keyboard performs autocomplete.

-``AutocompleteContext`` also has persistent, observable settings, such as how many suggestions to display.
-You can read more on how to sync settings between the main app and the keyboard extension in the <doc:Essentials> and <doc:Settings-Article> articles.
+The context also has persistent, observable settings, such as  ``AutocompleteContext/isAutocompleteEnabled``, ``AutocompleteContext/suggestionsDisplayCount``, etc. You can read more about how settings are handled in the <doc:Essentials> and <doc:Settings-Article> articles.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.